Domestic violence suspect is fatally stabbed with golf club after victim's mother, sister come to her aid in South Pasadena

 South Pasadena police officers responded shortly before 10 a.m. to a report of a domestic violence incident in progress in the 500 block of Five Oaks Drive, according to the Los Angeles County Sheriff's Department.

 The officers arrived to find one of the home's front windows shattered and heard women screaming inside, a news release said.
-Police entered the residence and discovered a man in his 40s who had been stabbed and beaten.
+Police entered the residence and discovered a man in his 40s who had been gravely injured.

+Hero lifeguard takes off prosthetic leg to save driver's life as car sinks in New Jersey

 Firefighter-paramedics arrived at the scene and pronounced the man dead.
 His name was not released.